 Today, there are many advances in dental restoration and cosmetic dentistry that have made them more affordable and less invasive.
-Your dentist will discuss with you the best false teeth options available.
+Your dentist will discuss with you the best real looking false teeth options available.
 Among them are dental implants and dentures, which may be full dentures or partial dentures (when only a few teeth are missing.)

 Your dentist will recommend the best denture style to best suit your condition, like dental health, age and number of missing teeth.
 The advantages and disadvantages of each type of false teeth options will be discussed by the dentist prior to work being started.